Wouldn’t you rather write your own obituary?

 What if you stuff up?
 Maybe people won’t like you.
 Will it ruin your reputation?

 Whatever monster thoughts are racing through your head, there’s no doubting that thinking about a video with you as the focus makes you feel so damn vulnerable.

 More and more customers are looking for brands they can connect with.
-Businesses that share similar ethos or beliefs, that care about them and that have awesome people working for them.
+Businesses that share a similar ethos or beliefs, that care about them and that have awesome people working for them.

-In life we form connections with people on this basis, so it’s understandable that customers expect similar relationships.
+In life, we form connections with people on this basis, so it’s understandable that customers expect similar relationships.
 I’m not thinking you’ll actually got the extra mile to your customers a morning cuppa in bed every morning (like my bestie does) but being able to see a “real” person as the face of a brand will certainly help people get to know you and develop these connections.

 Being you, warts and all, shows customers the human side of your brand.
 It shows them the person or people behind the business, it deliverers authenticity and helps strengthen that connection.

-Ask for some help
+Ask for help

 If you’re feeling nervous about jumping in front of the camera, ask for what you need.